isabelle-galleberg/IT2810-KommuneAdvisor/README.md

 KommuneAdvisor is a web application that lets you find information about and review the Norwegian municipalities, also known as kommuner.
 A user can search for a given kommune and filter kommuner on county.
 Kommuner can also be sorted by area, population and ratings, both ascending and descending.
 From the search results, the user can click on a kommune to view a details page with more information and ratings about this kommune.

 ## 📚Data
-### 🖼️Images
+The kommune logos and maps are scraped from wikipedia: https://no.wikipedia.org/wiki/Norges_kommuner

-The kommune logos and maps are rendered from wikipedia:
+The numbers and statistics used in the application are gathered from Statistisk Sentralbyrå (SSB)

 ## 💻Project setup